LispCookbook/cl-cookbook/data-structures.md

 ### Replacing objects in a tree: subst, sublis

 [subst](http://www.lispworks.com/documentation/HyperSpec/Body/f_substc.htm) and
-`subst-if` search and replace occurences of an element or subexpression in a tree (when it satisfies the optional `test`):
+`subst-if` search and replace occurrences of an element or subexpression in a tree (when it satisfies the optional `test`):

 ~~~lisp